 This guide gives you an evaluation framework you can use this week—to stress-test your current setup, compare vendors, and reduce peak-week risk without feeling like you have to rebuild everything overnight.
 Throughout, we keep one phrase in focus: SMS OTP reliability—not as a promise, but as something you can measure, monitor, and improve.

 Per Newzoo's 2025 Global Games Market Report, World Cup-adjacent gaming sessions increase 200-400% in peak markets, creating simultaneous pressure on OTP verification demand and high-volume marketing campaign sends.
 Per Twilio's 2025 messaging reliability research, teams running simultaneous OTP and high-volume marketing campaigns during peak events experience 40-60% higher OTP delivery failure rates compared to periods where marketing volume is throttled.
+This guide gives you the operational framework to avoid becoming that statistic.

 The two messaging workloads you must separate